schneider128k/deep_rl/README.md

-# drl
+# Deep reinforcement learning

-Deep reinforcement learning
+I am organizing some materials and code for a course deep reinforcement learning.